 The health risks are greater if you tend to carry your weight around your abdomen, as opposed to your hips and thighs.
 A lot of belly fat is stored deep below the skin surrounding the abdominal organs and liver, and is closely linked to insulin resistance and diabetes.
 Calories obtained from fructose (found in sugary beverages such as soda and processed foods like doughnuts, muffins, and candy) are more likely to add to this dangerous fat around your belly.
 Cutting back on sugary foods can mean a slimmer waistline and lower risk of disease.

 Healthy dieting and weight loss tip #1: Avoid common pitfalls

-Diets, especially fad diets or “quick-fix” pills and plans, often set you up for failure because:
+It’s always tempting to look for short cuts but fad diets or “quick-fix” pills and plans only set you up for failure because:

 - You feel deprived.
 Diets that cut out entire groups of food, such as carbs or fat, are simply impractical, not to mention unhealthy.
 The key is moderation.

 - You lose weight, but can’t keep it off.
 Diets that severely cut calories, restrict certain foods, or rely on ready-made meals might work in the short term but don’t include a plan for maintaining your weight, so the pounds quickly come back.